nikitasystango/react-phone-country-input/README.md

 <ReactCountryInput />
 ```
 ## Usage
-You need to import ReactCountryInput from package react-country-input with the props using bellow
+You need to import ReactCountryInput from package react-country-input with the props using below-

 Code Example:
 ```js live=true